I tried SRE for a service as an embedded SRE

 This is impossible to achieve without cooperation from the business side to maintain service quality.

-In particular, it would be difficult to take any action after the error budget has been depleted without the permission of the product manager.
+In particular, it would be difficult to take action after the error budget has been depleted without the permission of the product manager.

 Materials used when explaining to the service provider